mccombspj/kurumastories/content/toyota/carina/MF-RT-Toyota-Carina-1600ST-Toyota-Celica-1600GT-1970.md

 <b>Magazine:</b> From what I can see, the Carina seems brighter inside.

 <b>Hoshijima:</b> Overall, the Celica felt better from the driver's seat.
 One thing that bothered me was that the rearview mirror was a little small.
 Also, the design of the instrument panel in previous Toyota cars was very luxurious, but when I look at the Carina, especially, that feeling is gone.
-This may be because other cars have improved, but in that sense, I would like to see the Celica take another step forward to captivate young drivers.
+This may be because other cars have improved, but in that sense, I would like to see it take another step forward to captivate young drivers like the Celica.

 <b>Magazine:</b> Please give us some data on exterior and interior dimensions from the Higuchi Lab.